defold/doc/docs/en/manuals/live-update.md

 1. The manifest will be stored on S3 next to the rest of the Live update resources.
 As before, if you create a Zip archive with resources you need to host the files somewhere and reference their location when downloading them with `http.request()`.
 2. Similar to how resources are downloaded and stored, the call to `resource.store_manifest` takes the downloaded manifest data and a callback as arguments.
 The function will verify the manifest and persist it to local storage.

+If `resource.store_manifest` succeeds, the new manifest is now located in local storage.
+The next time the engine starts this manifest will be used instead of the one bundled with the game.

 ### Caveats
 There are a few gotchas that might be good to know if you plan to use this feature to store a new manifest with Live update.

 * It is only possible to add or modify resources referenced by collection proxies that are tagged as `Exclude` in the new manifest.
 No changes should be made to already bundled resources or resources not in excluded collection proxies.
 For example, doing changes in a script that is referenced by a bundled collection will cause the resource system to look for that resource in the bundled data archive.
 But since the shipped game bundle has not changed (only the manifest has) the changed script will not be found and consequently cannot be loaded.

 * Even though this feature allows you to quickly push bug fixes or new features to a live game without doing a full app store release, it should be used with care.
 Pushing out a new manifest should involve the same processes as when doing a full release with everything that that entails (testing, QA, etc.).